fleetdm/fleet/articles/mapping-fleet-and-osquery-results-to-the-mitre-attck-framework-via-splunk.md

 knowledge base of adversary tactics and techniques based on real-world observations."
 Essentially, Fleet and osquery bring the "real-world observations" to the table when you are looking to adopt the MITRE ATT&CK® framework.

 ## Overview
-While osquery is capable of gathering an extremely diverse set of data from macOS, Windows, and Linux hosts, it can be difficult understanding how to use that data..In this article we will translate the techniques and tactics defined by ATT&CK® into queries that we can execute using Fleet.
-Then we  will provide an example aggregating our logs from Fleet into Splunk Cloud to construct a dashboard of our real-world observations.The intent of this article is to provide a starting point in correlating osquery related observations from host endpoints, using query packs already out in the wild.
+While osquery is capable of gathering an extremely diverse set of data from macOS, Windows, and Linux hosts, it can be difficult understanding how to use that data.
+In this article we will translate the techniques and tactics defined by ATT&CK® into queries that we can execute using Fleet.
+Then we  will provide an example aggregating our logs from Fleet into Splunk Cloud to construct a dashboard of our real-world observations.
+The intent of this article is to provide a starting point in correlating osquery related observations from host endpoints, using query packs already out in the wild.

 ## Setting up Fleet and osquery
 First, we’re going to map osquery observations to ATT&CK®.
 Initially, I began combing through the current 273 tables that I have access to in my fleet instance.
 I quickly realized that this effort would be quite daunting.
 Surely, I wasn't the first one that was looking to do this, right?
 This is when I came across @teoseller's repo
 [osquery-attck](https://github.com/teoseller/osquery-attck).
 In addition to the awesome library of queries, there is a [mapping of each query](https://github.com/teoseller/osquery-attck#attck-mapping) to the [techniques](https://attack.mitre.org/techniques/enterprise/) within the ATT&CK® Framework.